Danny Kirwan: Return of Peter Green

-The band had an uncomfortable time completing the tour without him.
-Spencer had been an essential part of the Kiln House material they were performing, and his Elmore James blues set and his rock 'n' roll Elvis act had been vital parts of the show.
-They had another six weeks of contracted gigs to do that could not be performed with only one guitarist, and they would face financial ruin if they cancelled the tour.
+On a US tour in early 1971, Jeremy Spencer abruptly left the band to join the Children of God.
+The band had another six weeks of contracted gigs that could not be performed with only one guitarist, and would face financial ruin if they cancelled the tour.
 In desperation, manager Clifford Davis phoned Peter Green in England and asked if he would temporarily rejoin the band to save them from disaster.
+Green agreed, on condition that each show was to consist mostly of improvisation and free-form jamming.